olumobigjoe/E_Commerce-Database-Design-and-Implementation/README.md

 in Microsoft SQL Server Management Studio.
 All tables and views were created using TSQL statements.
 Column(s) that are primary keys or foreign keys were clearly highlighted and the data type used explained for each column justifying the choice reason.
 Constraints were also used when creating the database to help ensure data integrity.
 Tables were created according to the scenario explained above which includes details on Customers, Products, Orders, Suppliers, Inventory and Reviews.
 </p>

   ---

+## Installation
+1. Run create_db.sql to create database and tables.
+2. Run inserts.sql to populate data.
+3. Run objects.sql for constraints, procs, views, triggers.
+---

+## Usage
+- Search products: EXEC SearchProductsByName 'query';
+- View orders: SELECT * FROM OrderDetailsView;
+---

+## Testing
+Data populated for queries.
+Run test_queries.sql.

+---

 ## Conclusion and Justification
 <p align = 'justify'>